Corporate Diversity & Inclusiveness

 How Do You Define Talent?

 Corporations that have a more open definition of talent will see a significant and positive impact on their organization.
 This might require a change or something bigger like a transformation in talent management and development.
 A cultural shift or full transformation can happen if leaders genuinely believe in it and the staff at all levels support it.
-There is a more in-depth discussion about transformation in my article, "Successful Strategy for Organizational Transformation III," which is available in 5 languages under Change & Transformation Management.
+There is a more in-depth discussion about transformation in my article, "Successful Strategy for Organizational Transformation IV," which is available in 4 languages under Change & Transformation Management.

-Companies that have invested in D&I, onboarding, training and mentoring have been more successful at attracting a wider pool of employees.
+Companies that have invested in DEI&B, onboarding, training, and mentoring have been more successful at attracting a wider pool of employees.
 A diverse workforce is more productive and creative.
 Likewise, a diverse work environment is likely to increase retention rates and a more positive employee engagement.
 Business leaders who engage in forward-thinking towards an infusion of diversity in the workplace will see their organization grow stronger & more sustainable in the future.